GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 `numNodes` is number of nodes to be created in each of the cluster's zones.
 `machineType` is the type of machine to use for nodes.
 It can either be a [predefined machine type](https://cloud.google.com/compute/docs/machine-types#general_purpose)  or [custom machine type](https://cloud.google.com/compute/docs/machine-types#custom_machine_types).

-Only `gke` clusters are supported at the moment.
+Only `gke` clusters and a single `nodePool` definition are supported at the moment.

 ---